MMuratCengiz/BlazarEngine/README.md

 Custom Game Engine developed in C++ and Vulkan, it is still work in progress, the design is based off of:

 - Pure Entity Component System design, everything is an entity(containing only data).
-Logic is than handled through Systems.
+Logic is then handled through Systems.
 - A RenderGraph system for the graphics backend.